 In the case of an unregulated turbine and if there are any limitations on maximum discharge at any specific hydraulic energy (head), the Employer shall provide adequate data in the technical specifications to enable the Contractor to optimize turbine design while respecting these limitations.

-c) Speed: The choice of speed of the unit has an impact on turbine, generator costs and powerhouse costs.
-The choice of speed may be influenced by strength considerations.
-Reduced turbine efficiency and cavitation may be introduced by increasing speed beyond a certain limit.
+c) Speed: The choice of speed of the unit has an impact on turbine, and generator costs, on the setting of the turbine with respect to tailwater levels and on powerhouse costs.